human-conditions/yodrew.github.io-original/_pages/psychology.md

 Trauma causes the first four stages of disease that Tilden describes immediately: enervation, toxemia, irritation, inflammation.
 The organism surges into action with the shock and sudden demand for energy, nutrients, circulation, and hormones to manage pain and awareness.
 Meanwhile, incapacity and malfunction snowball.

 Consciousness contracts with trauma.
 The psyche contracts from the world on a sensory level.
 It restricts higher functions like reflection and reason, diverting their energy rations to stabilize critical functions.
-Awareness of the painful event itself is unnecesarry.
+Awareness of the painful event itself is unnecessary.
 It often disturbs the process.
-This is why trauma manifests as amnesia, denial, and stupidity, callousness, clumsiness: the inabilities to remember, to admit, to know, to feel, to move.
+This is why trauma manifests as amnesia, denial, stupidity, callousness, and clumsiness: the inabilities to remember, to admit, to know, to feel, to move.

 Many movies have an amnesiac premise.
 The protagonist is injured, cannot remember his old life, and has a new adventure.
-Few of us have personal experience of anyone like this.
+Few of us have known anyone like this.
 Why do such movies continue to draw crowds?
-It is because we all suffer a kind of amnesia and subconsciously recognize ourselves in these stories.
+We unconsciously recognize ourselves in them.

-In fact, our amnesia is called infant or childhood amnesia.
+Our amnesia begins with what is called infant or childhood amnesia.
 Who remembers his birth or first years?
 Who would want to?
-People and even "scientists" generally believe that memory does not reach back that far.
-But indigenous people and less traumatized civilized people routinely demonstrate something else, casually recounting details of leaving the womb, meeting their parents outside, and encountering the world around them for the first time.
+"Scientists" generally believe that memory does not reach back that far.
+But indigenous people and less traumatized civilized people routinely demonstrate something else.
+They casually recount details of leaving the womb, meeting their parents outside, and encountering the world around them for the first time.

-Denial is not moral failure.
+By the same token, denial is not moral failure.
 It is unconscious biological success.
-Devastating trauma usually occurs in infancy.
-It overwhelms the fragile structure of an infant's consciousness.
-Denial locks down basic functions in the attempt to prevent trauma from shattering psychic integrity.
-Overwhelming trauma causes failure and death results, as with SIDS---Sudden Infant Death Syndrome.
-Escaping with autism or blindness, for example, beats dying.
-Denial is biologically maintained until the psyche heals enough to bear witness to the horror of what was denied.
+Devastating trauma usually befalls civilized infants.
+Damage, deprivation, and pain overload the fragile structure of their psyches.
+Denial locks basic functions into routines and restricts higher, creative ones.
+This prevents trauma from shattering psychic integrity.
+It also turns people into robots.

+If trauma is too great, it overwhelms the psyche's defense mechanisms.
+The psychic system fails and death results, as with SIDS---Sudden Infant Death Syndrome.
+Or one escapes with autism or blindness, for example.
+It beats dying.
+Denial persists until the psyche heals enough to bear witness to the horror of what was denied.

 Meanwhile, we suffer from three other epidemics: stupidity, callousness, clumsiness.
 Psychic damage causes decreases in thinking, feeling, and moving intelligence.
-The normal brightness, love, and grace of most children give way before they have a chance to establish themselves.
+The normal joy, brightness, and grace of most children give way before they have a chance to establish themselves.
 We marvel at the pitiful results, in others and in ourselves.

 In darkness, damage begins to heal.
 Denial begins to lift.
 Traumatic events are remembered or acknowledged.
 As the capacity for feeling is restored, frozen feelings resurface.
 Insight comes.
 Stupidity and malcoordination lift.
 The energy to recover strength flows back in.
 The organism paces this sometimes intense process with great care.
 It never goes too fast or does too much.
 The fact that it is happening proves you have the capacity to handle it.

 Gaining confidence in this capacity takes time.
 In
 [*protocol > discomfort*](/protocol#discomfort), I describe some ways I learned to moderate intense memory and feeling in darkness in the meantime.
 Then, at points, one is inspired to let go.
-The autonomic self rushes in to catch your fall.
+The autonomic self rushes in to catch one's fall.
 In a series of [reports](/reports), I have recorded my experiences in darkness of beginning to heal from major trauma.

 What trauma?
 I mean the routine brutality of our lifeway.
 It touches virtually everyone from before birth.
 I mean not just the bad things we condemn, but common atrocities we mistakenly accept.
 I mean our many offenses to nature.
 It already worked out every detail of a happy existence from the beginning of time.
 In our pathological lifeway, we transgress them continually.